 Over half the people in the crane industry are not actually qualified signalpersons.
 Is it because of lack of knowledge about the requirement?
 Is it because employers don’t know what a qualified signal person should know?
 Is it because employers are not sure how to qualify a signal person?
 These are the questions Bo from Crane Tech asked himself when he noticed over half the employees were not qualified signalpersons.

-Answering the question “Is it because of lack of knowledge about the requirement?”
-According to OSHA 1926.1419 requires a qualified signalperson in the following situations:
+According to OSHA 1926.1419 a qualified signalperson is required in the following situations:

 All of this information can be found right on OSHA’s website.
 If you ever have any concerns about a jobsite task refer to their website. www.OSHA.gov.

-Question number three “Is it because employers are not sure how to qualify a signal person?” this question is even easier to answer.
+Question number three: “Is it because employers are not sure how to qualify a signal person?”
+This question is even easier to answer.
 According to OSHA, employers have the responsibility to make sure that employees meet the qualification requirements.
-There are two ways that an employer can ensure a signal person is qualified.
-One, Third Party Qualified Evaluator – use a company such as Crane Tech to provide training and testing of your employees.
-Two, Employer’s Qualified Evaluator – attend Crane Tech’s Train-the-Trainer program and use those materials to train and test your employees directly.
+There are two ways that an employer can ensure a signal person is qualified:

-At the jobsite the Employer is required to make documentation of the qualification available in either paper or electronic form.
-The documentation must list each specific type of signaling for which the worker is qualified such as hand signals or radio signals.
+At the job site the employer is required to make documentation of the qualification available in either paper or electronic form.
+The documentation must list each specific type of signaling for which the worker is qualified such as hand or radio signals.